T. Govindan

 T. Govindan (11 January 1940 - 23 October 2011) was an Indian politician and a former Member of Lok Sabha who represented the Kasaragod constituency of Kerala thrice in the 11th Lok Sabha, 12th Lok Sabha and 13th Lok Sabha respectively.
 He was a member of the Communist Party of India (Marxist).

+Mr. Govindan had served as vice-chairman of the Kerala Khadi and Village Industries Board.
 He died on 23 October 2011.